MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 1. In Workplace Analytics Azure Templates, select **Process Explorer**.
 2. Select **Add New Dataset** (top right).
 3. In **Define Model Training Settings**, enter a dataset name, locate and select the path to the dataset, and select the time range to analyze.
 You can then optionally select any applicable filters to reduce the dataset to use to manually categorize for model training purposes, and then select **Submit**.
-4. The dataset upload takes a few minutes to complete depending on the size of the dataset.
+4. The dataset upload and initial model training takes a few minutes to complete depending on the size of the dataset.
 The name and source for the new dataset will show in the table with the following information and available actions.

-   * When the **Status** changes to a green check mark, you can select the dataset to view existing categorizations or add new categorizations.
+   * When the **Status** changes to a green check mark, you can select the dataset to view it for categorizations or analysis.
    * Select the **Job Details** (i) icon next to **Status** to view the job details.
-   * Select a table column heading, such as **Name** or **Submitted**, to sort by it.
+   * Select a table column heading, such as **Name** or **Submitted**, to sort the list by.
    * Select the **Parameters** icon to view the parameter details for a listed dataset.
    * Select the **Delete Dataset** (trashcan) icon to delete it from the list.
    * If the dataset fails with a **Status** of a red X, you can select the **Undo** icon to revert to the last successfully saved version of the dataset.